katie5/dp-2016/Dotazník.md

 Jednotlivá tvrzení se pak zaměřovaly zejména na srozumitelnost a přehlednost procesů.

 **Tvrzení:**
-1. Processes are up to date
+- Processes are up to date
-1. Processes are easy to read
+- Processes are easy to read
-1. Processes are easy to understand
+- Processes are easy to understand
-1. Processes could be more useful
+- Processes could be more useful
-1. Processes are easy to find
+- Processes are easy to find
-1. I'm informed about new / updated processes well
+- I'm informed about new / updated processes well
-1. I want to read new / updated processes
+- I want to read new / updated processes
-1. I have time to read new / updated processes
+- I have time to read new / updated processes

-**Výsledky:**
-U prvního tvrzení bylo průměrné hodnocení na hodnotě 3,04.
-Toto hodnocení je neutrální a jde považovat za uspokojivé.
-U druhého tvrzení bylo průměrné hodnocení na hodnotě 2,65, s tím že 39% respondentů považují procesy za snadno čitelné.
-Toto hodnocení je nad očekávání a více než uspokojivé.
-Třetí tvrzení bylo průměrně hodnoceno známkou 2,73.
-Srozumitelnost procesů byla ohodnocena jako uspokojivá, více než 45% respondentů s tímto trvzením souhlasila.
-Další tvrzení mělo průměrné hodnocení na hodnotě 3,13 - tedy neutrální.
-Páte tvrzení mělo opět neutrální hodnocení na známce 3,17.
-Zde je zajímavé, že 43% respondentů souhlasilo plně s tvrzením, že procesy jsou snadno k nalezení.
-Přitom v předchozích odpovědích si naopak stěžují, že procesy často nemohou najít.
-Šesté tvrzení bylo opět neutrálně ohodnoceno - známkou 3.
-Už z předchozích odpovědí je patrné, že komunikaci je potřeba vylepšit.
-Toto hodnocení tvrzení to jenom potvrzuje.
-Sedmé tvrzení bylo v průměru hodnoceno známkou 2, 74.
-Toto hodnocení nazančuje, že potřeba číst nové procesy tu je.
-Jen je potřeba najít tu správnou cestu.
-Poslední tvrzení bylo zaměřene na časovou náročnost, v průměru bylo hodnoceno známkou 2,78.
-S čehoz lze usuzovat, že Sales tým má čas na to, číst aktualizované vezre procesu.
-Toto hodnoceni tvzení lze považovat za uspokojivé.

 **14. otázka: If you face issue while using SFDC, you:**